 Dental bridges fill gaps left behind by tooth loss.
 The bridge is anchored to natural teeth on either side of the gap with crowns, or may be anchored with titanium implants at either end.
 Whichever type of bridge you opt for, that bridge holds and supports replacement that restore your dental function and your smile.
 A well maintained dental bridge will keep your secret — that you ever lost any teeth — safe and close.

 Being fit for dental bridges in Delta is extremely common and very straightforward.
-If you’re considering a bridge — whether anchored by crowns or implants — we want you to know what to expect after the bridge has been put in place.
+If you’re considering a bridge — whether anchored by crowns or dental implants — we want you to know what to expect after the bridge has been put in place.
 Here are several common questions we receive from patients who have received crowns, along with the best answers available.

 If you have a question or concern that is not addressed here, don’t hesitate to reach out to a dental clinic in Delta.
 Let us know you’re considering a dental bridge, and we’d be happy to talk you through any questions or concerns.